Creamy Twice Baked Potato Casserole

 Ranch Version

-Add 1 tablespoon of dry ranch seasoning mix to the potato mixture along with the salt and pepper.
-It gives you an herb-forward, slightly tangy variation that’s popular with kids and adults alike.
+Include 1 tablespoon of dry ranch seasoning mix to the potato mixture with the salt and pepper.
+It adds an herby, slightly tangy variation that’s loved by both kids and adults.
+Finally, add the usual cheese and green onions.

 Frequently Asked Questions